 “[Ryan is] really earning his pay, and he’s given far more value to UVa in his time here so far than he’s cost us,” said Jim Murray, the rector of UVa, saying he views Ryan as an inspirational leader.

 Rao and Ryan were the highest-paid public employees in Virginia during fiscal year 2019, which ended June 30.
-But while the Times-Dispatch’s database shows Ryan’s pay far outpacing that of his predecessor, Teresa A. Sullivan, a different database shows them making comparable amounts over year-long terms.
+And the Times-Dispatch’s database shows Ryan’s pay outpacing that of his predecessor, Teresa A. Sullivan.

 Sullivan served as UVa president for eight years before stepping down on July 31, 2018.
 She received total compensation of $754,830 during the 2017 fiscal year, according to the Times-Dispatch, as well as a car allowance and on-Grounds housing.

-The Chronicle of Higher Education, a national publication, pegged Sullivan’s total compensation during the calendar 2018 year as significantly higher, at $968,341, by accounting for base pay, bonus pay, benefits, pay set aside and retirement benefits during that period.
+The Chronicle of Higher Education, a national publication, pegged Sullivan’s total compensation during the calendar 2018 year as $665,968, by accounting for base pay, bonus pay, benefits, pay set aside and retirement benefits during that period.

 “Deferred compensation can take several years to come due,” said Jim Finkelstein, a professor at George Mason University who studies compensation in higher education.
 “Even if they’re not making $1 million this year, they could well make an average of $1 million per year over the course of the contract.”